Engaging Youth with Data for COVID-19 Response and Recovery

 - DataWorks NC (Durham): Through their project, DataWorks NC expanded community knowledge of the impacts of COVID-19 to include the perspectives of young people and spread information about evictions and eviction diversion resources to families most directly impacted by COVID-19.
 To staff this project, they hired a high school student intern through Hillside New Tech High School who focused on communicating qualitative research findings from a facilitated peer workshop.
 A graduate school intern focused on developing their GIS skills and analyzing property level records to inform efforts to identify problem evictors.
 Together, the two interns elevated the stories and experiences of community members facing eviction during COVID-19, generated data presentations to contextualize those experiences, and expanded DataWorks NC's knowledge base of policy solutions.
 These lessons from research and engagement were disseminated through a new podcast featuring their high school intern and members of the full project team.
 This project built upon DataWorks NC's ongoing anti-eviction work, including the "Who Owns Durham" project, which explores the corporate ownership of Durham housing.

 - Community Information Now (San Antonio): Community Information Now (CI:Now) partnered with the statewide group MOVE Texas to elevate opportunities to support young people through the City of San Antonio (COSA) $191 million COVID-19 Recovery and Resilience Plan and related recovery initiatives.
 MOVE Texas works to engage and mobilize young people ages 18 to 30 with an emphasis on young people of color.
 Through this work, CI:Now aimed to increase young people's data literacy and ability to communicate their needs and priorities to COSA and the larger community.
 In collaboration, CI:Now and MOVE Texas surveyed young people about their priorities and needs and put together an overview of local and federal relief efforts and mechanisms young people can use to connect with officials to advocate for their needs.
 CI:Now produced an infographic and storymap that highlighted both the quantitative data from the survey and lifted up the voices of the youth.
-CI:Now found that youth were most concerned about keeping spirits up, job security, and caring for their loved ones, one-quarter had experienced a loss of income, and many expressed anger, fear, and uncertainty.
+CI:Now found that young people were most concerned about keeping spirits up, job security, and caring for their loved ones.
+One-quarterof young people had experienced a loss of income, and many expressed anger, fear, and uncertainty.